Introduction

 Long-term Use and Safety

 Long-term use of mullein tea, particularly in large amounts, may strain the liver or kidneys.
-It’s essential to use mullein tea in moderation and consult a healthcare provider if you have any concerns about long-term use.
+It’s essential to use mullein tincture in moderation and consult a healthcare provider if you have any concerns about long-term use.

 Who Should Avoid Mullein Tea?